 Contents: Preface; Introduction, Helen J. Nicholson; A Jerusalem indulgence, 1100/3, Anthony Luttrell; Fulfilling a Mediterranean vocation: the Domus Sancte Maria Montis Gaudii de Jerusalem in North-west Italy, Elena Bellomo; Templar liturgy and devotion in the crown of Aragon, Sebastián Salvadó; Gerard of Ridefort and the Battle of Le Cresson (1 May 1187): the developing narrative tradition, Peter Edbury; Clement V and the road to Avignon, 1304–1309, David Morrow Bryson; 'Vox in excelso' deconstructed.
 Exactly what did Clement V say?, Anne Gilmour-Bryson; Myths and reality: the Crusades and the Latin East as presented during the trial of the Templars in the British Isles, Helen J. Nicholson; La reforme de l'Hôpital par Jean XXII: le démembrement des prieurés de Saint-Gilles et de France (21 juillet 1317), Jean-Marc Roger; The search for the defensive system of the knights in the Dodecanese (part I: Chalki, Symi, Nisyros and Tilos), Michael Heslop; Kronobäck Commandery: a field study, Christer Carlsson; Crisis?
 What crisis?
 The 'waning' of the Order of St Lazarus after the Crusades, Rafaël Hyacinthe; Select bibliography; Index.

-About the Editor: Helen Nicholson is Reader in History at Cardiff University, Wales, UK.
+About the Editor: Helen Nicholson is Professor of Medieval History at Cardiff University, Wales, UK.

 Helen J. Nicholson has a profile page on the Cardiff University website

 Extracts from this title are available to view: